Welcome

 My research more generally addresses issues in International Relations, comparative politics, migration and conflict research.

-Related to my research on displacement, I am interested in better understanding conflict as a cause of flight.
-This includes understanding micro-level patterns of violence or thinking through how armed actors interact with displaced persons that move through their territories.
+I am interested in a better understanding of conflict as a cause of population movements.
+This includes understanding patterns of violence against civilians and thinking through how armed actors interact with displaced persons that move through their territories.

 Publications & Working papers

 Weber, Sigrid.
 “Controlling a Moving World: Territorial Control, Displacement and the Spread of Civilian Targeting in Iraq”.
-Forthcoming.
+2024.
 Journal of Peace Research.
+Article

 Working papers